Litigation & Appeals Lawyers Salt Lake City, Utah

 Appeals are complex animals.
 They have their own set of procedural rules, timelines and case-law conventions that must be followed or you risk of being dismissed, or having the appellate court otherwise rule against you, without ever getting to the legal merits of your case.
 For instance, you generally must file a notice of appeal with the clerk of the trial court (not the appellate court) within 30 days after the judgment was entered against you by the trial judge, or you will lose your right to appeal.
 As a result, you want an advocate who understands the nuances of the appellate process and is experienced at crafting and presenting persuasive and winning arguments.

 At J.D.
 Milliner & Associates, our Utah appeal attorneys can help you through the appellate process of any type of case, civil or criminal, from beginning to end.
 If you are thinking of bringing an appeal, we will review the merits of your case and help you make an informed decision about whether to move forward and, if so, what issues should be raised and how to properly present them to the appellate court.
 If you won at trial, we will work to preserve your judgment in the most efficient way possible.
 There may be jurisdictional or procedural issues, such as a lack of issue preservation, that we will bring to the appellate court’s attention while also defending the merits of your judgment.
 We also consult with other attorneys on matters such as preserving issues for appeal, deciding whether to appeal and when, evaluating strengths and weaknesses of potential issues, editing briefs, and preparing for oral argument.

-Call us today 801-505-5600 to see how our Appellate Attorneys in Salt Lake City can help you!
+Call us today 801-505-5600 to see how our Litigation and Appellate Attorneys in Salt Lake City can help you!